MahmoudAdel-cpu/nopCommerce/README.md

 7. **Analyze Trace Viewer Data:** Use Trace Viewer to analyze the captured performance data and identify any performance bottlenecks or optimizations.

-### Contributing

-We welcome contributions to this project.
-If you find any bugs, want to add new features, or improve existing ones, please follow the standard GitHub workflow:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Submit a pull request, explaining the changes you made and the reason behind them.

-### License

-The project is released under the [MIT License](https://opensource.org/licenses/MIT), which allows you to use, modify, and distribute the code for both personal and commercial purposes.